mlefkir/Pioran.jl/docs/src/getting_started.md

 # Getting started

+This very brief tutorial introduces on how to obtain a likelihood function to fit a bending power-law power spectrum model to some time series data.

 As `Pioran` is written in Julia, you need to install Julia first.
 Please refer to [the official website](https://julialang.org/downloads/) for the installation.

 ## Installation